clhenrick/web_101_lessons/day_09/web_day_09.md

 }```

 ### Breakpoints
-idea of having "breakpoints" in a site where content and design scales with `@media` queries.breakpoints are determined by content, ie: when resizing the browser window and the content stacks weird, starts to look cramped, isn't functional that is a breakpoint.
-Add 20px from there.- keep in mind a user isn't going to be resizing the window on their laptop to see how the site changes.
-This is just for when the window is opened at different sites that it will still function.- this fits with concept of having a fluid site who's content and design changes from desktop > tablet > mobile.- for example 768px is the general spec for tablet width.
+The concept of having "breakpoints" in a site is when the content and design scales with `@media` queries.
+Breakpoints are determined by content, ie: when resizing the browser window and the content stacks weird, starts to look cramped or isn't functional that is a breakpoint.
+Keep in mind a user isn't going to be resizing the window on their laptop to see how the site changes.
+Breakpoints are for when the window is opened at different sites that it will still function.- this fits with concept of having a fluid site who's content and design changes from desktop > tablet > mobile.- for example 768px is the general spec for tablet width.

 ## References: